 If that's you, no worries.
 We get it — conventional wisdom is powerful (and it's a helluva lot easier than choosing to zig when the rest of the world zags).
 We're all friends here and we have lots of free resources you may find useful.

 No hard feelings — we promise.

-If, however, you’re like us … a little (OK, a lot) weird, and willing to try something different to get far better results, then welcome to the tribe.
+If, however, you're willing to try something different to get far better results, then welcome to the tribe.

 We've been waiting for you…